History of the Labour Party (Ireland)

 In the past Labour has been referred to, derisively, as "the political wing of the Society of St. Vincent de Paul.”
 That Labour was influenced by Catholicism is not unusual in the Irish context (likewise, both Fine Gael and Fianna Fáil were also products of a predominantly Catholic society).
 Labour's ethos and often its language was profoundly Christian.
 Following the official separation of the Irish Labour Party and Irish Trade Union Congress into two different organisations in 1930, early drafts of Labour's constitution referred to the responsibilities of the 'Christian state', but these had all been removed by the time the constitution was put before the new party's conference for approval.
 However, the Free State's commitment to a full-scale devotional revival of Catholicism was reflected in the outlook and policies of the party.
 The ‘Starry Plough,’ the traditional symbol of Labour, reflects a Catholic tradition and biblical reference to Isaiah 2:3–4, which is integral to its design.
 Like Fianna Fáil, Labour embraced corporatist policies, again influenced by the Catholic Church.
 This was deemed to be important for both in terms of winning electoral support from the lower and middle classes.
 However, Labour later became associated with increasing secularism and championing socially liberal causes in relation to contraception, divorce, LGBT rights and abortion.
 Its support base also shifted greatly towards postmaterialists.
 The Labour Party also changed its position from Euroscepticism in 1972 to pro-Europeanism and ideological integration with European social-democratic parties.

 Following a coalition government with Fine Gael from 2011 to 2016, Labour lost much of its support gained in the late 2000s, going from a record 37 seats in 2011, to 7 in 2016.
 This period coincided with a fracturing of, and noted tension within, the left-of-centre of Irish politics.
 Labour cautiously defined itself as a social-democratic party, with Diarmuid Ferriter noting in his 2024 book The Revelation of Ireland 1995-2020, that cabinet minister and a future party leader, Alan Kelly, castigated “them on the Left.”

+In 2025, party leader Ivana Bacik said the party is "Connolyite Republican," expressing support for Irish unity.